Mathematics, Education and Leadership

 and MAT670 Fundamentals

-These courses directly relate to the New York State Regents Exams (See also this link) .
+These courses directly relate to the New York State Regents Exams

-During Summer 2009 teachers choose one three
+During the first Summer, teachers chose one three

-week intensive course in applied math:
+week intensive morning course in Applied Math.

-In the second phase mathematics education faculty and New York City Mathematics Project staff will work with participating teachers conducting classroom inquiry into the efficacy of particular practices for improving student mathematics achievement with a particular aim at improving levels of high success and preparation for careers requiring mathematical expertise.
+In the second phase, mathematics education faculty and New York City Mathematics Project staff work with participating teachers conducting classroom inquiry into the efficacy of particular practices for improving student mathematics achievement with a particular aim at improving levels of high success and preparation for careers requiring mathematical expertise.
 The NYCMP staff will provide onsite teaching support throughout the program.
-In Spring 2010, the participant teachers will begin education coursework at Lehman College with ESC 742 Research in Math Ed, followed by ESC 706/707 Project Seminars I-II in Fall 2010 where they will meet individually or in small groups to learn processes of data collection and analysis.
-Finally in Summer 2011 participants may take ESC 742 or ESC 792.
+After completing three math courses, each participant teacher will begin education coursework at Lehman College with ESC 742 Research in Math Ed, followed by ESC 706/707 Project Seminars I-II where they will meet individually or in small groups to learn processes of data collection and analysis.
+In the final Summer participants may take ESC 742 or ESC 792.
 They will have the opportunity to publish their research both online and in our own MTTI volume of collected research and to present their results it at conferences. |

-Links: (coming soon)
+Links: